Pesteves2002/devops-nixos-presentation/transcript.md

 If you’re not pinning specific versions of dependencies, your Nix configuration might pull in different versions of the packages on different machines or at different times.

-Even with Nix's declarative configuration, the final outcome of the system might depend on hardware, environmental variables.
+Even with Nix's declarative configuration, the final outcome of the system.
 This could mean that your configuration works perfectly on one machine but behaves differently on another.

 E.g., a certain configuration might work with a specific set of dependencies today, but another configuration made in the future may have different dependencies that may break the system or not.